2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - a simplified and documented introduction to Bitcoin, its use and the problems it solves**;
 - and **the Bitcoin white paper**, translated into French.

-Here is the pamphlet that has been shared among French bitcoiners [the pamphlet that has been shared among French bitcoiners](https://profedustream.substack.com/p/bitcoin-la-naissance-dune-nouvelle), which has completed its journey in several dozen book exchanges across the country.
+Here is the pamphlet that has been shared among French Bitcoiners [the pamphlet that has been shared among French Bitcoiners](https://profedustream.substack.com/p/bitcoin-la-naissance-dune-nouvelle), which has completed its journey in several dozen book exchanges across the country.
 Its design is also [available in open-source](https://www.canva.com/design/DAFs18FSoVM/Sy0QsfUkycTgXveeGgutBg/edit?utm_content=DAFs18FSoVM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

 ![immagine](assets/fr/44.webp)